 Researchers Claudia Plottel and Martin Blaser defined the estrobolome as “the aggregate of enteric bacterial genes whose products are capable of metabolizing estrogens.”
 In less scientific terms, that means the collective bacteria that can convert estrogen to its active form.

-It’s important to understand that estrogen imbalance can not only be behind these symptoms, it’s connected to a number of serious health conditions.
-It’s also crucial to understand that the balance in your gut has a big impact on your estrogen levels.
+Estrogen imbalance can not only be behind these symptoms, it’s also connected to a number of serious health conditions.
+And it’s crucial to understand that the balance in your gut has a big impact on your estrogen levels.

 Estrogen and the Gut

 It may seem odd, but though estrogen is produced mainly by the ovaries and adrenals, levels are regulated primarily in your gut.
 That means that if your gut is out of balance, this important hormone may also be skewed.

 Research is expanding in this area all the time.
 One review explored the way that the estrobolome might impact risk of developing postmenopausal estrogen receptor-positive breast cancer.
 Looking at the composition and activities of the estrobolome in healthy individuals as well as women with estrogen-driven breast cancer could lead to development of microbiome biomarkers and interventions to mitigate cancer risk, the authors said.